 What We Do

-Because Tom is trained and gained most of his experience within the Health Department, he is familiar with VDH's regulations, policies, and procedures throughout the State of Virginia.
-Also, because he is an experienced geologist, he has a good understanding of the environmental impacts and issues inherent in constructing septic and well systems.
+Tom was trained and gained most of his experience within the Virginia Health Department, he is familiar with VDH's regulations, policies, and procedures throughout the State of Virginia.
+Tom is an experienced geologist and has a good understanding of the environmental impacts and issues inherent in constructing septic and well systems.

 Below is a list of our services from the most basic to the most comprehensive: